Syndicalism: International Workers' Association

-The International Workers' Association, formed in 1922, is an international syndicalist federation of various labour unions from different countries.
-At its peak, it represented millions of workers and competed directly for the hearts and minds of the working class with social democratic unions and parties.

-Decline & New Radicalism
+Decline

-From the early 1920s, the traditional syndicalist movements in most countries began to wane; state repression played a role, but movements that were not suppressed also declined.
-According to van der Linden and Thorpe, syndicalist organizations saw themselves as having three options: They could stay true to their revolutionary principles and be marginalized, they could give up those principles in order to adapt to new conditions, or they could disband or merge into non-syndicalist organizations.
+From the early 1920s, the traditional syndicalist movements in most countries began to wane; state repression played a role, although movements that were not suppressed also declined.
+According to van der Linden and Thorpe, syndicalist organizations saw themselves as having three options: they could stay true to their revolutionary principles and be marginalized, they could give up those principles in order to adapt to new conditions, or they could disband or merge into non-syndicalist organizations.
+The Spanish Revolution of 1936 resulted in the widespread implementation of anarcho-syndicalist and more broadly socialist organizational principles throughout various portions of the country for two to three years, primarily Catalonia, Aragon, Andalusia, and parts of the Levante, with the main union organization of the Republican faction being the CNT.
+Much of Spain's economy was put under workers' control before the Nationalist faction won the civil war and suppressed them.
 By the end of the 1930s, meaningful legal syndicalist organizations existed only in Bolivia, Chile, Sweden and Uruguay.
+Syndicalists were involved in the anti-fascist movements of resistance during World War II in several countries, including Germany, France, and Poland.